 3. Why Subheadings are as Important as the Heading

 Create an outline to nail down your points before writing the main sections of your post.
 Your outline is the foundation of your post content, and will help you write strong subheadings.

-Unless your subheadings are magnetic and keep luring your readers back into the post, they will click away to some other place.
+Unless your subheadings keep luring your readers back into the post, they will click away to some other place.
 Think of them as stepping stones leading readers from the first idea through to the conclusion.
 They work together to keep people reading.

 Do they flow smoothly from one to another without gaps in logic?

 Do they lead toward a conclusion or the promise of the headline?

 4. Close your Post with a Motivational Bang!